 Tabletop Woodland Garden

+Moss is the ultimate woodland garden plant.
 Arrange a lush centerpiece inspired by nature for enjoyment indoors or out, where it will invite appreciation up close.

-This low-growing garden brings the intrigue of a forest floor to a table, where the details can be viewed from all sides.
-Appearing as if Mother Nature composed it, the scaled-down woodland scene is assembled around a piece of driftwood with added layers of natural elements.
+This low-growing moss garden idea brings the intrigue of a forest floor to a table, where the details can be viewed from all sides.
+Appearing as if Mother Nature composed it, the scaled-down woodland garden scene is assembled around a piece of driftwood with added layers of natural elements.
 It will last for months indoors or out when placed in indirect light.

 - Preserved moss